Niger

 3. Supporting farmer field schools: The positive deviants identified in the study utilised farmer field schools to learn and adopt improved techniques and products.
 Policymakers could support such schools and other farmer-led initiatives to help spread knowledge and best practices across communities.

 4. Encouraging agroforestry practices: The study also identified the use of assisted natural regeneration as drivers of high yield.
 Policymakers could encourage agroforestry practices by providing incentives for planting trees and preserving existing vegetation cover.
-This could help increase soil fertility, reduce soil erosion, and improve the overall health of the ecosystem.
+This could help increase soil fertility, reduce soil erosion and improve the overall health of the ecosystem.

 Where do we go from here?